 Making A Pull Up Bar

+Using the 48 inch piece of galvanized steel pipe and working with one set of the piece finished in the step above.
 Fold the end of the towel in half sideways that s on the outside of the door and loop a hair tie or rubber band around it.
 To make the stands that will support the pull up bar get a pair of.
-The top and bottom holes should be at the exact same height on both sides.
+Dig a pair of 3 ft 0 91 m deep holes in your yard.

 Thread the pipe into one end of the galvanized 90 degree elbow.